lexie-crypto/lexie-website-main/README.md

-# Lexie Website we made it 333 MILLIONNN babyyy!!! wooo
+# Lexie Website we made it $$$LEXIEEE 333 MILLIONNN babyyy!!! woooooooo

 Landing page for Lexie, an AI companion for the world of Web3.